NVIDIA/Falcor/README.md

 * VR support using OpenVR.
 * Common rendering effects such as shadows and post-processing effects.

+There is a limited D3D11 support.
+The material system is implemented in GLSL so won't compile when using HLSL.
+We are working on a cross-compiler to solve this issue.

+D3D12 is coming soon.

 Prerequisites
 ------------------------
 * Visual Studio 2013.